k2view-academy/K2View-Academy/articles/19_Broadway/actors/02_stream_actors.md

 # Stream Actors

-Broadway has a category of [built-in](../04_built_in_actor_types.md) **Stream** Actors that handle streams like reading from and writing to a file or compressing and decompressing  data.
+Broadway has a **streams** category of Actors that handle streams like reading from and writing to a file or compressing and decompressing  data.

+For example:
-The **FileRead** Actor can be used to read data from a file in a provided location and return a collection of blobs.
-Note that the **path** input argument expects to receive the relative path and filename.
+* The **FileRead** Actor reads data from a file in a provided interface and the path and return a collection of blobs.
+The **path** input argument expects to receive the relative path and filename.
+* The **FileWrite** Actor writes the data into a file.
+* The **Http** Actor sends an HTTP request to a Web server.

-To prevent overloading data into the memory, when Broadways reads from a stream or file, the data is split into blocks that have a constant size of 8K.
+To prevent memory overload, when Broadways reads from a stream or file, the data is split into blocks of a constant size of 8K.
 As a result, data can be cut in the middle of an object (e.g. in the middle of a line in the file), whereby the stream must then be handled by a [Parser Actor](03_parsers_actors.md).

 ### FileRead Examples